bbatsov/batsov.com/_posts/2022-10-30-lessons-learned-from-a-hardware-upgrade-gone-wrong.md

 That's all I have for you today.
 Always be upgrading!

+**P.S.** Bonus lesson - don't be cheap and don't use crappy stock CPU coolers!

 [^1]: You can also Google, of course, but most likely you'll end up back to YouTube as the hardware geeks are really into videos.
 [^2]: <https://www.youtube.com/watch?v=zOxzLlHsNZo>
 [^3]: Seriously!
 Check out [this video](https://www.youtube.com/watch?v=zOxzLlHsNZo).